byteskeptical/sftpretty/docs/cookbook.rst

 this they have been segmented from the Connection parameter list and made available via the CnOpts obj/parameter.

+Support for OpenSSH-style config objects has been added but requires user activation.

 Host Key checking is enabled by default.
 It will use ``~/.ssh/known_hosts`` by default.
 If you wish to disable host key checking, **NOT ADVISED**, you will need to modify the default CnOpts and set the .hostkeys to None.